Oklahoma Territorial Museum402 East Oklahoma Avenue

 |Tuesday–Saturday||9 am to 5 pm|

 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

 Oklahoma Territorial Museum

 The Oklahoma Territorial Museum, through artifacts, photographs and paintings, tells the story of the determined people who laid the foundation for the future state of Oklahoma.
 On the museum grounds stands the Carnegie Library where the first state governor was sworn in.
 Preserved by the Oklahoma Historical Society, this building, as well as the museum, serve as a visible link between Oklahoma's turbulent territorial period and the present.

 Oklahoma's Territorial period lasted from 1890 to 1907.
 During that short span of time Oklahoma was transformed from an unsettled home for sixty-five American Indian tribes to an area of prosperous farms and growing cities.

 The Unassigned Lands

 In 1889, Congress opened for settlement nearly 2 million acres of former Indian land located in Central Oklahoma.
 At noon April 22, 1889, the date of the opening, thousands of hopeful landowners rushed in from the border to stake a claim.
 At the end of that first day, laws were being established in the cities of Guthrie, Stillwater, Norman and Oklahoma City.

-Not all of the people came for farmland.
+Not everyone came to the area in search of farmland.
 Many came to establish businesses or ply trades in the towns that sprang into existence.
-Along with the merchants, tradesmen and professionals came saloon keepers, gamblers and prostitutes, lending a colorful element to the era.
-In 1890, most of western Oklahoma, including the Unassigned Lands, were accorded territorial status.
+Along with the merchants, tradesmen, and professionals came saloon keepers, gamblers, and prostitutes, lending a colorful element to the era.
+In 1890 most of western Oklahoma, including the Unassigned Lands, were accorded territorial status.
 Guthrie was named the Territorial Capital.